 The traditional model has a one week half term break at October, February and May and a six week summer break.
-The Easter break has traditionally The Spring Term usually ended at the end of the school day on the Friday before Good Friday.
+The Easter break has traditionally ended at the end of the school day on the Friday before Good Friday.
 Incorporating the bank holidays.